Browsing metrics

 In a campaign, this metric compares two percentages of revisit rates to help identify the best performer between two variations (the variation is compared to the baseline, which is the original version).

 The growth metrics are always displayed on all variations except on the one which is used as the baseline.
-See this to learn how to change the baseline in a report.
+See this article to learn how to change the baseline in a report.